 Do not complain about petty stuff.
 If a piece seems too long or boring, that probably means that you need to skim faster through the author's details.
 We are not reading these works for recreation.
 We are reading quickly and strategically to analyze argument and method and to make connections with other scholars.
+In short, provide a critique, not a complaint.

-Make frequent ties between the author and other authors
+Make frequent ties between the author and other authors you've read.

-you've read.
 Give particular emphasis to authors from this seminar, because those connections will be most useful in preparing you for the final paper.
 Consider other authors from other classes as well.

-ABOVE ALL, maintain a dialogue between you and the

-author: What do you find surprising, convincing, inspiring, frustrating?
+ABOVE ALL, maintain a dialogue between you and the author: What do you find surprising, convincing, inspiring, frustrating?
 Avoid simple summarizing.
 Good note-taking is not simply about recording what the author wrote.
 At its best, note-taking highlights your own writing and thinking.